nimobeeren/MusicMute/readme.md

 A simple mod for Kerbal Space Program that toggles the game's music with a hotkey.
 The default is F8.

+Originally by Nimo Beeren, recompiled here for 1.1+.

 ---

 #### An addon for Kerbal Space Program 1.1